-Foreign Language Demonstrated proficiency in a single language through Beginner II level; or four years (eight semesters) of a single language in high school; or equivalent competency as determined by the Department of English and Modern Languages; or, for international students whose first language is not English, a TOEFL score of 550 or above (equivalent on the IBT is 80 or above).
+Demonstrated proficiency in a single language through Beginner II level; or four years (eight semesters) of a single language in high school; or equivalent competency as determined by the Department of English and Modern Languages; or, for international students whose first language is not English, a TOEFL score (iBT) of between 79-93; an overall IELTS score of 6.5.
 All currently offered Modern Languages and Latin are accepted towards this requirement.
-Other languages may be accepted by petition.
+Students who plan to use high school transcripts to waive the requirement should fill out the appropriate paperwork upon initial enrollment; all transcripts, scores, etc. should be received by the Registrar by the end of the student's first semester with students planning to enroll in any remaining necessary language instruction by the end of their first academic year at OCU.
+Academic Advisors will be periodically contacted about students who have not yet accounted for their foreign lanquage requirement.

+Foreign Language

 NOTE: Some schools have additional language requirements.
 All Petree College of Arts and Sciences B.A. degrees require demonstrated proficiency in a single language through Intermediate II level.
 Students should check with their advisors.
-The Department of English and Modern Languages does not accept online foreign language courses for General Education credit.
+The Oklahoma City University does not accept online foreign language courses for General Education credit.

-The Arts A single course with a minimum of 3 semester hours (or 4 quarter hours) with prefix AMGT, ART, FILM, MUS, THRE, or DANC; or PHIL 1013; or ENGL 2123.
+The Arts 3 A single course with a minimum of 3 semester hours (or 4 quarter hours) with prefix AMGT, ART, FILM, MUS, THRE, or DANC; or PHIL 1013; or ENGL 2123.
 Total credit hours of required courses for non-associate-degree students 43